-Retryable will make the engine retry the Invoke (Database update) which will then repopulate the port cache (if the Database has become available again: typically immediately the case with RAC).For non-transactional adapters (
+Retryable make the engine retry the Invoke (Database update) which then repopulate the port cache (if the Database has become available again: typically immediately the case with Oracle RAC).For non-transactional adapters (

 The JCA connection cache can be enabled or configured explicitly by using the following